Sculpture of a woman's head in marble in the Greco-Roman style, 20th century

 Description

 Stylish antique furniture and accessories can be an excellent idea for decorating our interiors.
 Today, there is an increasing number of enthusiasts of high-quality vintage products that possess a distinct character and soul.
-This is a nod to history, craftsmanship, and the design of classic and timeless furniture.
+It’s a nod to history, craftsmanship, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.

 Empire-style furniture dates from the late 18th to early 19th century.
-It was influenced by Napoleon’s reign, emphasizing similarities and references to Roman and Greek ornamentation.
+It originated during Napoleon’s reign.
+This style is characterized by strong similarities and references to Roman and Greek ornamentation.

 Attributes / Details